 We use personal data for the following purposes:

-We provide a diverse range of professional services.
+We provide a diverse range of professional services (click here for information on our services).
 Some of our services require us to process personal data in order to provide advice and deliverables.
-For example, we will review payroll data as part of an audit and we often need to use personal data to provide global mobility and pensions services.
+For example, we will review payroll data as part of an audit and we often need to use personal data to provide global mobility services.